-It is always a good idea to check with your sponsoring agency to make sure you are following their guidelines to continue to receive funding.
+- It is always a good idea to check with your sponsoring agency to make sure you are following their guidelines to continue to receive funding.
 For example, you may be restricted to the number of online courses you may take, per United States immigration regulations or degree certification rules in your home country.

 - Please follow this link if you need a letter from your sponsor for any of the following issues: degree progress, scholarship extension, online course permission, or change of major.

 - As there are several parts of the process in an academic misconduct case, please consult the separate web sections.